-During the period of coverage by the evaluation, UNFPA contributed to enhancing the integration of SRH, HIV and GBV services for the adolescent, young people and key populations, enhancing their access through various strategies, including development of policies, strategies and conducting advocacy with the same.
-In alignment with the ESA regional transformative results area on HIV prevention, ensuring that no one is left behind and young people are incorporated in the programme, the CO supported the Government of Lesotho on prevention of new HIV infections through ensuring that GBV is crosscutting, targeting marginalized communities, and inclusivity of the programme through advocacy and policy strengthening.
+During the period of coverage by the evaluation, UNFPA contributed to enhancing the integration of behind and young people are incorporated in the programme, the CO supported the Government of Lesotho on prevention of new HIV infections through ensuring that GBV is crosscutting, targeting marginalized communities, and inclusivity of the programme through advocacy and policy strengthening.
 Interviews indicated that through UNFPA's leadership and advocacy, there was ensured mainstreaming of adolescent and youth interventions in the HIV policy.
-For example, interviews with the IPs and CO staff and document reviews revealed that the current policy has advocacy issues on gender targeting the young
+For example, interviews with the IPs and CO staff and document reviews revealed that the current policy has advocacy issues on gender targeting the young populations, which was very limited in the previous policies.
+UNFPA also supported the government of Lesotho on ensuring alignment of the HIV prevention strategies with the international standards (Interviews with MoH, NAC and CO staff and Beneficiaries and document review).